Data-driven assessment of arch vortices in simplified urban flows: Spatio-temporal structures

-Fig.~\ref{fig: HODMD main modes} shows a three-dimensional view of the main DMD modes presented in Fig.~\ref{fig: DMD spectrum} as a function of the separation ratio between the obstacles, aiming at providing a general overview of the main flow structures related to each mode.
+Fig.~\ref{fig: HODMD main modes} shows a three-dimensional view of the main HODMD modes presented in Fig.~\ref{fig: DMD spectrum} as a function of the separation ratio between the obstacles.
 Fig.~\ref{fig: HODMD main modes} (left) corresponds to the vortex-generator low-frequency mode, mode A, whereas the vortex-breaker high-frequency mode, mode B, is depicted in Fig.~\ref{fig: HODMD main modes} (right).
-Indeed, their structures are linked to the first two highest-in-energy POD modes.
 These results are further discussed in the following sections.